Event Aggregator

 }

 It's considered best practice to dispose of your event listeners when you are finished with them.
-Inside of a component, you would usually do this inside of the
+Inside a component, you would usually do this inside of the

 unbinding